AndreiHondrari/various_test/design_patterns/01_creational/07_dependency_injection/00_README.md

 The client always expects a concrete instance that belongs to a specific abstraction super-type set
 - **Service/Dependency** - the service/dependency to be injected into clients
-- **Injector/DI Container** - responsible for instantiating the services and injecting them into the client
 - **Composition root** - the place closest to the entry point of an application that composes a dependency graph by injection.
 A composition root can span multiple classes which belong to the same module.
+- **Injector/DI Container** - responsible for instantiating the services and injecting them into the client

+# Problems

+- **property/setter injection** causes temporal coupling